Opportunity Equity:

 For every 100 white men promoted, there are:

-% who report fair access to career-enhancing assignments
+% who report fair access to career-enhancing assignments3

 % of white men, Black women, and Latina women in various positions

-When it comes to DE&I progress, metrics matter.
+When it comes to opportunity equity, metrics matter.

 Nearly 90% of companies have diversity goals, but most don’t know how (or if or when) they can achieve them.4